 OKRs are a simple management framework, developed to help every member of your organization see the progress being made towards a common goal, and the acronym stands for objectives and key results.

 They are considered what is called “bi-directional”, as it requires a top-down and bottom-up approach.
-These are strategies which rely on higher authority figures to determine goals that filter down to lower employees (top-down) or a decision making process that gives the entire organization a voice in creating company OKRs or goals (bottom-up).
+These are strategies that rely on higher authority figures to determine goals that filter down to lower employees (top-down) or a decision-making process that gives the entire organization a voice in creating company OKRs or goals (bottom-up).

 OKRs are usually set across a defined period of time to track progress, maintain progression, and introduce contingency plans when needed.

 OKRs are defined in two parts: the objective you want to achieve and the way in which you’ll measure achieving your objective - i.e. the key results.

 Your objectives should be memorable, inspirational, and engaging while motivating and challenging the team.